benjaminharringtonrose/crypto-notify/functions/src/docs/TradeExecutor.md

 ## Overview

-The `TradeExecutor` class is a core component of the Cardano trading system that handles the execution of trading decisions and market interactions through the Coinbase Advanced Trade API.
+The `TradeExecutor` class is a core component of the Bitcoin trading system that handles the execution of trading decisions and market interactions through the Coinbase Advanced Trade API.
 It provides a secure, reliable interface for executing trades, fetching market data, and managing account balances in real-time cryptocurrency trading operations.

 ## Architecture